Your Complete Be Verb List and Grammar Guide

 Here are a few clear-cut examples of the subjunctive mood in action:

 • Hypothetical: If I were the CEO, I would change the remote work policy.
-(The reality is, I am not the CEO.)
+(I am not the CEO.)

 • Wish: I wish it were Friday already.
 (Sadly, it is not Friday.)